John Prine: 2010s

 On June 22, 2010, Oh Boy Records released a tribute album titled Broken Hearts & Dirty Windows: Songs of John Prine.
 The album features members of the modern folk revival, including My Morning Jacket, The Avett Brothers, Conor Oberst and the Mystic Valley Band, Old Crow Medicine Show, Lambchop, Josh Ritter, Drive-By Truckers, Nickel Creek's Sara Watkins, Deer Tick featuring Liz Isenberg, Justin Townes Earle, Those Darlins, and Bon Iver's Justin Vernon.

 John Prine (age 69) on-stage (2016).

 In 2016, Prine was named winner of the PEN/Song Lyrics Award, given to two songwriters every other year by the PEN New England chapter.
 The 2016 award was shared with Tom Waits and his songwriting collaborator wife Kathleen Brennan.
 Judges for the award included Peter Wolf, Rosanne Cash, Paul Simon, Elvis Costello, and Bono, as well as literary judges Salman Rushdie, Natasha Tretheway, and Paul Muldoon.
 In 2016, Prine released For Better, or Worse, a follow-up to In Spite of Ourselves.
 The album features country music covers spotlighting some of the most prominent female voices in the genre, including; Alison Krauss, Kacey Musgraves, and Lee Ann Womack, as well as Iris DeMent, the only guest artist to appear on both compilation albums.

 On March 15, 2017, the American Currents exhibit opened at the Country Music Hall of Fame.
 The exhibit featured a pair of cowboy boots and jacket that Prine often wore on stage, his personal guitar, and the original handwritten lyric to his hit, "Angel From Montgomery".
 The American Currents Class of 2016 showcased artists who made a significant impact on country music in 2016, including, Prine.
 Prine won his second Artist of the Year award at the 2017 Americana Music Honors & Awards after previously winning in 2005.

 On February 8, 2018, Prine announced his first new album of original material in 13 years, titled The Tree of Forgiveness, would be released on April 13.
 Produced by Dave Cobb, the album was released on Prine's own Oh Boy Records and features guest artists Jason Isbell, Amanda Shires, Dan Auerbach, and Brandi Carlile.
 Alongside the announcement, Prine released the track "Summer's End".
 The album became Prine's highest-charting album on the Billboard 200.

-In 2019, Prine recorded several tracks including "Please Let Me Go 'Round Again"—a song which warmly confronts the end of life—with longtime friend and compatriot Swamp Dogg in his final recording session.
+Prine's final recording session was in 2019, where he recorded "Please Let Me Go 'Round Again" with longtime friend Swamp Dogg.